Office of Student Life

 Drop-Off and Pick-Up

-• Curbside drop-off runs 8 - 9 a.m.
+• Curbside drop-off runs 8 - 9 a.m..

 • Please stay in your car.
-Camp staff will come to your car to sign your child in and escort them to camp.
+Camp staff will come to your car to sign in your child and escort them to camp.

-• Campers will only be released to people listed as authorized for pick up.
+• Campers will only be released to people listed as authorized for pick-up.

 Late Drop-Off